Product strategy

 Measurement and impact

 We monitored onboarding drop-offs, activation rates, first-transaction behaviour, and user hesitation patterns.
-Over time:

-• funnel performance improved
+• Funnel performance improved

-• completion rates increased
+• Onboarding completion rates increased

-• the team focused on higher-impact work
+• The team focused on higher-impact work

 Even without specific numbers (not available post-acquisition), the trends were consistent and meaningful.